MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/Dataflow-solution-awareness.md

    ![Screenshot showing power query prompting for credentials.](./media/dataflows-solution-awareness/Solutions_dataflows_after_Import_03.png)

-4. One credentials have been updated, all queries that leverage that connection should automatically load and the datalfow.
-If your dataflow loads data into Dataverse Tables, click next to review the mapping configuration.
+Once the credentials for the connection have been updated, all queries that leverage that connection should automatically load.

+4. If your dataflow loads data into Dataverse Tables, click next to review the mapping configuration.

    ![Screenshot showing power query prompting for credentials.](./media/dataflows-solution-awareness/Solutions_dataflows_after_Import_05.png)

 5. The mapping configuration is also saved as part of the solution.
 Since we also added the destination table to the solutions, there is no need to re-create the table in this environment and you can publish the dataflow:

    ![Screenshot showing power query prompting for credentials.](./media/dataflows-solution-awareness/Solutions_dataflows_after_Import_06.png)

+   Thats it.
+Your dataflow will now refresh and load data into the destiantion table.

 ## Knowns limitations